 After Obamacare was passed, those rules were thrown out the window.
-Today, if you are part of your employer-sponsored health insurance plan and you have a pre-existing condition, you will be covered.
-There is no longer an exclusion waiting period.
+Today, if you are part of your employer-sponsored health insurance plan and you have a pre-existing condition, you will be covered, and there is no longer an exclusion waiting period.

-Depending on what needs you need to meet, finding affordable health insurance can be a seemingly impossible task.
-We suggest that you carefully review your needs and see which can be fulfilled by what’s available on the market.
-Here are a few things to consider:
+Depending on your needs, finding affordable health insurance can be a stressful task.
+It is crucial that you review your needs and carefully compare plans so you can best compromise with what’s available on the market.
+Here are a few things to consider when choosing a plan:

 - Is your current doctor included in your plan?
-It’s best to choose a plan that doesn’t have your doctor out of network, or else you may need to pick a different doctor of pay out pocket for appointments.
+It’s best to choose a plan that doesn’t have your doctor out of network, or else you may need to pick a different doctor or pay out of pocket for appointments.

 - Do you want one plan or separate plans?
 Adding your spouse to your plan may seem like a good idea, but not everyone should.
 In fact, you may be able to find better deals by choosing separate plans instead.

-- Don’t pick a plan that doesn’t offer you what you need.
+- Does the plan offer what you need?
+Don’t pick a plan that doesn’t meet your needs.
 This is especially important with pre-existing conditions, no matter if you are dealing with a heart condition or pregnancy.
-The last thing you want is useless add-ons that will only increase the cost of your health care coverage.
+Avoid useless add-ons that will only increase the cost of your health care coverage.